 Download Reference Materials

-IoT is a combination of everyday things connected via the Internet, but IoT devices depend heavily on short-range wireless technologies.
+IoT is a combination of everyday things connected via the Internet, but IoT devices and products depend heavily on short-range wireless technologies.

 Download reference materials which summarized technical problems and it's solution for wireless communication.